-is one of Laurel and Hardy's best-remembered silent shorts.
-It has a place in the National Film Registry
+Big Business is one of Laurel and Hardy's best-remembered silent shorts.
+It earned a place in the National Film Registry.

 - Aside Glance: Ollie shoots one at the camera out of frustration, as he did many times in Laurel and Hardy films.
 In this one Stan does too, after incorrectly thinking that the homeowner is going to buy a tree.

 - Captain Obvious: The homeowner grows increasingly enraged after Stan gets the tree stuck in his door something like four times.
 Finally he picks up the tree and throws it.
 From this Ollie deduces, "I don't think he wants a tree."

 - Crocodile Tears: After the cop finally puts a stop to the orgy of destruction, Stan and Ollie burst into tears.
 This gets the homeowner and cop crying in sympathy.
 Stan and Ollie give the homeowner a cigar, and everyone parts as friends.
 However, Stan and Ollie burst into laughter when nobody's looking.
 The cop sees this and chases off after them.
 Then the cigar, which actually was a trick cigar, explodes in the homeowner's face.
 The End.

 - Escalating War: Played straight, and for hilarious effect.
 It starts with the homeowner chopping up Stan and Ollie's tree, followed by Stan slicing away at the homeowner's door with a knife.
 By the time they're done, Stan and Ollie have gutted the house and the homeowner has blown up Stan and Ollie's car.